Pithikos/rest-framework-roles/README.md

 [![rest-framework-roles](https://circleci.com/gh/Pithikos/rest-framework-roles.svg?style=svg)](https://circleci.com/gh/Pithikos/rest-framework-roles) [![PyPI version](https://badge.fury.io/py/rest-framework-roles.svg)](https://badge.fury.io/py/rest-framework-roles)

-Aren't you sick and tired of the complexity and non-declarative nature of permissions in Django and REST Framework?

-This framework will let you:
+Every web application at the core relies on users and users' permissions.
+Unfortunately permissions are not as straighforward in Django and can easily bog down development.
+That's where this project comes in.
+With REST Framework Roles you can easily add or edit permissions (even mid-project) in the easiest way without standing in the way for more advanced scenarios.
+Best of all, all this without cluttering the views and models with superfluous code.

+Features

-  - Decouple permissions from views and models.
+  - Decoupled permissions from views and models.
-  - Declaratively define permissions in the view.
-  - Make redirection permissions to just work!
+  - Intuitive declarative permission definitions at view level.
+  - View redirections respect the permissions (in contrast of default behaviour).
+  - If you want to use both this library and default Django permissions, that's fine too!
-  - Mix declarative permissions and defacto Django permissions.
+  - Support for both vanilla Django and Django REST Framework.

 Install